MicrosoftDocs/azure-docs/articles/api-management/self-hosted-gateway-migration-guide.md

 #### Available TLS cipher suites

 At launch, self-hosted gateway v2.0 only used a subset of the cipher suites that v1.x was using.
-As of v2.0.4, we have brought back all the cipher suites that v1.x supported.
+As of v2.0.4, we've brought back all the cipher suites that v1.x supported.

 You can learn more about the used cipher suites in [this article](self-hosted-gateway-overview.md#available-cipher-suites) or use v2.1.1 to [control what cipher suites to use](self-hosted-gateway-overview.md#managing-cipher-suites).